 In addition, on November 15, 2004, American Express Travel Related Services Company, Inc., filed a lawsuit against the associations and several member banks under the United States federal antitrust law.
 Capital One Bank; Capital One, F.S.B.; and Capital One Financial Corporation are named defendants.
-See Item 8 "Financial Statements and Supplementary Data-Notes to the Consolidated Financial Statements-Note 16" contained in the Annual Report on Form 10-K for the year ended December 31, 2004.
+On June 22, 2005, certain merchants filed a lawsuit against the associations and several member banks under United States federal antitrust law.
+Capital One Bank; Capital One, F.S.B.; and Capital One Financial Corporation are named defendants.
+See Item 1 "Financial Statements-Notes to the Condensed Consolidated Financial Statements-Note 7" contained in the Quarterly Report on Form 10-Q for the quarter ended June 30, 2005.